gvwilson/thirdbit/src/fiction/in-heck/index.md

 The wagon rolled up a few minutes later
 "Where are we?"
 Gumption heard Sindy ask.

-"Just another stop,"
+"Nothing to worry about,"
-Special Blazes said.
+Special Blazes reassured her.
+"This is just as far as Bee Six Vee can go.
-"Won't be but a minute."
+We won't be here but a moment."
 Gumption started to step forward to peek around the edge of the door, but stopped when Dockety put its manipulator on his arm.

-"I'll, um, I'll go see to things, shall I?" he heard Thoughtful say.
+"I'll, um, I'll go take a look-see." he heard Thoughtful say.

 Silence followed,
 one minute stretching to two,
 and then Sindy asked,
-"Why are we waiting?"
+"How much longer?"

-"It won't be long," Special Blazes replied.
+"Not long," Special Blazes replied.
 "But listen,
 whatever happens,
-don't be startled, aright?
-We'll be in Sandy Bend in no time."
+just stay here, aright?"

 "Hey, boss!"
 Thoughtful called out from somewhere further away.
-"We got visitors."
+"Visitors."

 Sindy gasped.
 "What are they doing here?"

 "Now, now, there's nothing to worry about,"
 Special Blazes soothed.
+"Look, you see?
+Most of them aren't even real.
-"Just sit down and—I said sit down, Miz Roo.
+Now just sit down and—I said sit down, Miz Roo."
-Now.
-Get back up here!"

 "First you tell me what *they're* doing here!"
 Sindy demanded.